alexozerov/orgonweb/README.md

 You can access either version specifically from the dist folder.

-TronWeb is also compatible with frontend frameworks such as:
+OrgonWeb is also compatible with frontend frameworks such as:
 - Angular
 - React
 - Vue.

-You can also ship TronWeb in a Chrome extension.
+You can also ship OrgonWeb in a Chrome extension.

 ## Recent History